|Did this page help you? Yes | No | Tell us about it...|

 If your users require programmatic access to AWS, you must create access keys (access key ID and secret access key) for them.
 For more information, see Creating an IAM User in Your AWS Account.

 You can also grant your users permission to create and manage their own credentials, or you can have an administrators group in your organization handle this.
 To grant users permissions to manage their credentials, see Permissions for Administering IAM Users, Groups, and Credentials.

 For security purposes, we recommend that you rotate your users' credentials on a regular basis.
 A user can have multiple access keys at a given time for this purpose.
 For more information, see Rotating Credentials.

 AWS offers a billing feature called Consolidated Billing.
 This lets you receive a single bill for multiple AWS accounts.
-(For more information, see Consolidated Billing in About AWS Billing and Cost Management.)
+(For more information, see Consolidated Billing in AWS Billing and Cost Management User Guide.)
 In contrast, IAM lets you get a single bill across all the users in a single AWS account.

 Your organization can use Consolidated Billing and IAM together.
 You might do this if your organization has multiple large divisions, and you want to isolate the users and AWS resources in each division from the other divisions.
 You could have a separate AWS account for each division, and use IAM in each division to create users and control their access to the division's AWS resources.
 You could then use Consolidated Billing to get a single bill across all the AWS accounts.
 The following diagram illustrates the concept.